ff7-mods/ff7-flat-wiki/docs/FF8/FileFormat INF.md

 # Old formats

-In the PC version, you can sometimes see older versions of this format, there are three that are more similar to the format of [Final Fantasy VII][].
+In the PC version, you can sometimes see older versions of this format, there are three that are more similar to the format of [Final Fantasy VII](../FF7/Field/Triggers.md).

 ## 672 bytes format